blancoh/jenkins-packer-pipeline/README.md

 1) Jenkins pulls the latest Github repository.

-2) Terraform performs init, plan and apply to create the Amazon Packer Build VPC.
+2) Terraform performs init, plan, apply and show.
+This should create the Amazon Packer Build VPC.

 3) The run_packer_build.sh shell script extracts the vpc_id and subnet_id variables using the AWS cli tools for use with the packer build command.
 The AMI must be saved and snapshot must be successful before proceeding to next step.